jnozzi/cocoadev.com/markdown/CommandSpace.md

 ----
 For photoshop, the problem is probably that the keyboard equivalents were all set up back in Mac OS 9.
 In Mac OS X Adobe had a problem: Hack off old-school photoshoppers by changing shortcuts, or hack off new users by using standard shortcuts for non-standard tasks?

-General/BBEdit has the same problem, but the first time you use one of the collision shortcuts (e.g. cmd-T) it pops up a dialog and asks how you'd like to bind the key.
-(Incidentally, as an old-school General/BBEdit'er, cmd-T for replace-and-find-next is ingrained in my fingers.
+BBEdit has the same problem, but the first time you use one of the collision shortcuts (e.g. cmd-T) it pops up a dialog and asks how you'd like to bind the key.
+(Incidentally, as an old-school BBEdit'er, cmd-T for replace-and-find-next is ingrained in my fingers.
 I chose the non-standard shortcut.)